 When her best friend Merit (Getter Meresmaa) invites Laura on a hiking trip into the Estonian countryside, Laura agrees, even though hiking isn’t her thing.
 But when she meets the hike leader, middle-aged Joosep (Gert Raudsep), she thinks she may have found the man she’s looking for.
 Laura becomes infatuated with the maturity and fragility of Joosep, his worldly ideas and love of nature captivating her imagination and desires.

 As the hike grows increasingly intense, Laura’s feelings are clouded by her need to escape and the maturity Joseep offers.
 Meanwhile, Joosep’s insecurities and family troubles find a brief moment of respite under the wings of Laura’s increasing infatuation, creating a quiet and non-physical snapshot of a brief emotional connection that can never be allowed to flourish.

 READ MORE: LICORICE PIZZA

-Married directing duo Andres and Katrin Maimik tread a challenging path in exploring teenage infatuation with a much older man.
-One that in the wrong hands could create an uncomfortable viewing experience.
-However, Andres and Katrin never allow Joosep’s character to become a potential predator of the young girl.
-Carefully dovetailing Joseep’s mid life crisis with the freedom and vitality of Laura’s curiosity.
-While in turn exploring Laura’s need for a more mature male influence in her life as she searches for a deeper connection.
+Directing duo Andres and Katrin Maimik tread a challenging path in exploring themes of teenage infatuation, which, if placed in the wrong hands, could create an uncomfortable viewing experience.
+However, Andres and Katrin never allow Joosep’s character to become a potential predator, carefully exploring Joosep’s mid-life crisis and the vitality and serenity of Laura’s curiosity.
+While also exploring Laura’s need for a more mature male influence in her life as she searches for a deeper connection.
 Here, their time together offers a brief but invigorating connection that never goes beyond a deep but brief friendship.